Council adopted the Navigation Safety Bylaw 2026 on 27 May 2026, coming into effect on 1 June 2026.

 The bylaw covers an area out to sea of up to 12 nautical miles out from the Otago Coast, between Clutha in the south and Waitaki in the north.
 Popular boating rivers in Otago, including the Taieri and the Clutha rivers are captured by the bylaw.
 The bylaw governs Lake Dunstan, but not Whakatipu, Wānaka or Hāwea, which are managed by Queenstown Lakes District Council.

-These are a few of the proposed changes presented in the draft Navigation Safety Bylaw (2026).
-For full details please read the draft bylaw.
+These are some of the key changes in the Navigation Safety Bylaw 2026.
+For full details please read the bylaw.

 Automatic Identification System (AIS)

-The AIS technology, which we are proposing to be carried by all boats, will mean vessels can be plotted on a geo-tracking system.
+The AIS technology will mean vessels can be plotted on a geo-tracking system.
 This will help them safely navigate around each other in the channels or waterways without mishap.

-A lot of fishing boats already have these.
-The purpose is to improve navigational safety and vessel management.
-The information will not be used for any other purpose.
-It would provide a better navigational traffic picture to ensure safer outcomes for passenger-carrying recreational and commercial boaties and their passengers.
+A lot of boats already have an AIS.
+The purpose of requiring it for some vessels is to improve navigational safety and vessel management in Otago Harbour.
+It will provide a better navigational traffic picture to ensure safer outcomes for boaties and their passengers.

 Anchoring rules

-After 14-days anchoring in one place boats are unable to return to the same place within 60 days.
+After 14-days anchoring in one place in Otago Harbour or Ōamaru Harbour, boats cannot return to the same place within six months.

-This is aimed at boaties continuously upping anchor and shifting to different locations around Otago Harbour.
+This is aimed at boaties continuously upping anchor and shifting to different locations around these harbours.
+Instead, boaties should contact the Harbourmaster to seek an appropriate solution for longer stays.

 Online reporting